MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 Event ID | Error Type | Resolution steps :---|:---|:---
-5 | Offboarding data was found but couldn't be deleted | Check the permissions on the registry, specifically ```HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection```
+5 | Offboarding data was found but couldn't be deleted | Check the permissions on the registry, specifically ```HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection```.
 10 | Onboarding data couldn't be written to registry |  Check the permissions on the registry, specifically<br> ```HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat```.<br>Verify that the script was ran as an administrator.
 15 |  Failed to start SENSE service |Check the service status (```sc query sense``` command).
 Make sure it's not in an intermediate state (*'Pending_Stopped'*, *'Pending_Running'*) and try to run the script again (with administrator rights).
 15 | Failed to start SENSE service | If the message of the error is: System error 577 has occurred.
 You need to enable the Windows Defender ELAM driver, see [Ensure the Windows Defender ELAM driver is enabled](#ensure-the-windows-defender-elam-driver-is-enabled) for instructions.
 30 |  The script failed to wait for the service to start running | The service could have taken more time to start or has encountered errors while trying to start.
-For more information on events and errors related to SENSE, see [Review events and errors on endpoints with Event viewer](event-error-codes-windows-defender-advanced-threat-protection.md)
+For more information on events and errors related to SENSE, see [Review events and errors on endpoints with Event viewer](event-error-codes-windows-defender-advanced-threat-protection.md).
 35 |  The script failed to find needed onboarding status registry value | When the SENSE service starts for the first time, it writes onboarding status to the registry location<br>```HKLM\SOFTWARE\Microsoft\Windows Advanced Threat Protection\Status```.<br>The script failed to find it after several seconds.
 You can manually test it and check if it's there.
-For more information on events and errors related to SENSE, see [Review events and errors on endpoints with Event viewer](event-error-codes-windows-defender-advanced-threat-protection.md)
+For more information on events and errors related to SENSE, see [Review events and errors on endpoints with Event viewer](event-error-codes-windows-defender-advanced-threat-protection.md).
 40 | SENSE service onboarding status is not set to **1** | The SENSE service has failed to onboard properly.
-For more information on events and errors related to SENSE, see [Review events and errors on endpoints with Event viewer](event-error-codes-windows-defender-advanced-threat-protection.md)
+For more information on events and errors related to SENSE, see [Review events and errors on endpoints with Event viewer](event-error-codes-windows-defender-advanced-threat-protection.md).
 65 | Insufficient privileges| Run the script again with administrator privileges.

 ## Troubleshoot onboarding issues using Microsoft Intune